MyCaffe/MyCaffe/INSTALL.md

 </br>3.)
 Next, load the <b>MNIST</b> data by selecting the '<i>Database | Load MNIST...'</i> menu item and follow the steps to get the data files.
 </br>4.)
 Next, load the <b>CIFAR-10</b> data by selecting the '<i>Database | Load CIFAR-10...'</i> menu item and follow the steps to get the data files.
 </br>NOTE: The automated tests expect that both the MNIST and CIFAR-10 datasets have already been loaded into the database.

+<H2>Final Build Steps</H2>
+If you get a compiler error stating <i>Couldn't process file *.resx due to its being in the Internet or Restricted Zone or having the mark of the web on the file</i>, follow these steps to resolve the error:
+1.)
+Go to the file in the File Explorer, right click and select the 'Properties' menu item.
+</br>2.)
+In the Properties dialog, check the 'Unblock' option and press OK.

 <H2>Test Installation Instructions</H2>
 To install data used by the Automated Tests, you will need to install the following files:
 </br>